or... how I stopped worrying and learned to love containers...

 play video games all day going outside and enjoying nature.
 So instead of staring at a screen all day, I make robots check stuff and let me know when things go bad.

 I use a combination of node-exporter and CAdvisor to expose node metrics that Prometheus will scrape.
 Grafana visualization are used with their alerting feature when certain metrics cross thresholds that I'd like to know about - it gets chirped to Slack.
-Consul-Alerts also hits up Slack via a webhook when anything goes wrong with nodes and services from Consul's perspective.
+Kuberentes monitoring is report via kube-slack.

 The nuts and bolts

 Here's where we get into the details of my lab stack, top to bottom.
 Two of the cornerstone components in my lab are my pfSense router and my Synology NAS.
 I treat my pfSense router as a source-of-truth-for-all-things-Networking and the Synology as the source-of-truth-for-all-things-Persistent-Storage.
-Therefore, through Synology's Docker service, I run persistent data services like MySQL, Consul, Vault (with Consul storage backend) and the like.
+Therefore, through Synology's Docker service, I run persistent data services like MySQL and the like.

-pfSense handles the DHCP, DNSForwarding and HAProxy services for the entire network.
-DHCP directs netboot clients the Synology NAS for PXE/tftpboot because its the thing that stores the kernel and boot images.
-All known service backends are registered with pfSense's HAProxy package through a virtual IP that is in the same subnet as the internal LAN. pfSense's DNSForwarder resolves all service.service DNS lookups to the HAProxy virtual IP (ie.
+pfSense handles the DHCP and DNS services for the entire network.
+DHCP directs netboot clients the Synology NAS for PXE/tftpboot because its the thing that stores the kernel and boot images. pfSense's DNSResolver (Unbound) resolves all service.svc DNS lookups to the HAProxy virtual IP (ie.

 Unless things have changed recently, Traefik only handles HTTP connections... so any TCP specific rules need their own custom front and backend rules on pfSense's HAProxy service.

 I know that was a quick fly-by of what I've done to make my lab serve my needs.
 It certainly doesn't fall into the realm of "best practice" with all the DevOps-ness going around these days.
-At the end of the day, its the perfect learning tool at a known one-time expense enabling an a wide range of experimental iterations inhibited only by one's available time.
+At the end of the day, its the perfect learning tool at a known one-time expense enabling a wide range of experimental iterations inhibited only by one's available time.
+If there's one thing I would change, I'd go with the newer Intel NUCs now that they have remote management.
+The SuperMicro fans to move air through the 1U cases are way too loud.

-Oh yeah, if you made it this far... or if TL;DR'd your way here... here's the source code for my implementation of my little piece of the cloud: [coming soon]
+Oh yeah, if you made it this far... or if TL;DR'd your way here... here's the source code for my implementation of my little piece of the cloud: [https://github.com/TheCase/kubernetes-coreos-on-proxmox]

 Hope it helps.
 If not, hit me up for questions in the comments.
 I'd love to help.